Table of contents

 All the current available internship opportunities are listed on the ErasmusIntern.org website.
 We recommend that you visit the website frequently to find the newest opportunities available and to create a profile in order to apply for any opportunity that you find suitable for your profile.

-Once your internship has finished, we aim the students to rate their internships anonymously by using the new rating system as a result of the CAPQI project.
+Once your internship has finished, either your internship was excellent or bad, we aim the students to rate their internships anonymously by using the new rating system as a result of the CAPQI project.
 Thanks to this, the review of the students is added in a global database that will show this rating not only in ErasmusIntern.org but also in other internship portals that uses the CAPQI tools.

 If you want to read more about this, please read also the chapter "Quality Internships and Rating system" in this FAQ document.